packardjc2024/bible_concordance/README.md

 When running the tests the program is set up to run in one of two ways:

-1. If pytest is called directly, the tests will be run one time for whichever source and book is in the config file.
+1. If pytest is called directly, the tests will be run one time for whichever source and book is in the config file. pytest must be called from the Testing directory.
 2. If the run_tests.py file is called, then the test will run one time each for using the html download and using requests with the url.